freemocap/freemocap/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 We use the [Black](https://black.readthedocs.io/en/stable/) autoformatter as the de-facto syntax style guide of choice.

+### PyQT Style Guide
+COMING SOON

+### API Style Guide
+COMING SOON

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its [AGPL](LICENSE) License.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)